314lipczuk/ODE_project_report/main.typ

 Finding the balance between simplicity and mechanistic accuracy is the key problem in model definition.
 Too simple model results in non-relevant findings, since it fails to capture complexity of the problem.
-Too complex model is harder to operate, and is prone to fragile to comlexity explosions, parameter unidentifiability, and poor choice of starting condition leading to nonsensical results.\
+Too complex model is harder to operate, and is prone to fragile to complexity explosions, parameter unidentifiability, and poor choice of starting condition leading to nonsensical results.\

 The chosen model starts at the level of RAS, and does not include the receptor layer.
 It treats light as a positive term in converting